 Instructor: E. Holdener

 The intention of this capstone seminar is to draw together and apply the concepts learned in earlier courses in the Environmental Studies Concentration.
 The focus of the course will be on case studies of natural-resource management, with specific topic areas to be determined.
 In this strongly interdisciplinary effort, we will explore ecological, economic, social, and legal issues that influence how people exploit natural resources, and whether that exploitation is sustainable.
 Students will be expected to develop and communicate their understanding of the complex and inseparable relationships of human well-being, ecosystem services, and environmental management.
-Prerequisites: junior or senior standing; students must also be pursuiong the concentration in environmental studies.
+Prerequisite: junior or senior standing; students must also be pursuing the Environmental Studies Concentration.
 Offered every year.

 Because the Environmental Studies Concentration has no faculty of its own, the nature of an individual study will necessarily vary dramatically depending on the home discipline of the faculty member guiding the course.
 Details regarding the expected number of contact hours per week, workload, and assessment will be left to the discretion of the faculty member guiding the individual study.
 There are no formal restrictions on who can pursue an individual study in ENVS.
 Individual studies are not intended to replace an elective course in fulfilling the requirements of the Environmental Studies Concentration.

 ANTH 333: Prehistory of Europe and Western Asia